handshake-org/handshake-org.github.io/src/guides/claims.md

 ## How to Claim a Name

-If you own a name in the existing root zone or the Alexa top 100k, your name is waiting for you on the blockchain.
+If you own a name in the existing root zone, or the Alexa top 100k, or you reserved your name through a trademark claim, it is waiting for you on the blockchain.
 You are able to claim it by publishing a _DNSSEC ownership proof_ -- a cryptographic proof that you own the name on ICANN's system.

 Your name _must_ have a valid DNSSEC setup in order for the claim to be created.
 If you do not have DNSSEC set up, don't worry -- you can set it up